da-roth/StableAndBiasFreeMonteCarloGreeks/README.md

  Stochastic automatic differentiation allows the user to have reasonable results even if inputing payoffs (e.g. with indicator functions) that would typically lead to biased-results.
 However, by construction, it is restricted to the specific set classes that were implemented.
 For example, consider the two-dimensional autocallable case within ["A Monte Carlo pricing algorithm for autocallables that allows for stable differentiation."](https://www.math.uni-frankfurt.de/~harrach/publications/StableDiffs.pdf).
 Here, we'd have to add the proposed transformation and perhaps a specific node on the graph that would allow the support of these kind of instruments.

 All in all, taking all these considerations into account, one topic I'll investigate in the following it the question on how to create new Monte Carlo estimators, that allow for bias-free Greeks using standard AAD.
+I'll denote Monte Carlo estimators that allows for stable FD and bias-free AAD Greeks (at least up to second-order) by Bias-Free Stable (BFS) Monte Carlo estimators.

 ## 2. Example: Continuation of digital call and barrier options